OpenModelica/OpenModelica/doc/UsersGuide/source/omedit.rst

 On Windows its the path in the `TEMP` or `TMP` environment variable appended with directory paths `OpenModelica/OMEdit` so the complete path is usually `%TEMP%/OpenModelica/OMEdit`.

 All the log files are always generated in the temporary directory.
+Choose *Tools > Open Temporary Directory* to open the temporary directory.

 By default the working directory has the same path as the temporary directory.
 You can change the working directory from *Tools > Options > General* see section :ref:`omedit-options-general`.